programmatordev/yet-another-php-validator/docs/02-usage.md

 ### `assert`

-This method throws a `ValidationException` when the first rule fails, otherwise nothing is returned.
+This method throws a `ValidationException` when a rule fails, otherwise nothing is returned.

 ```php
 /**